zowe/docs-site/docs/user-guide/install-zos.md

 - **Convenience build**

   The Zowe z/OS binaries are packaged as a PAX file.
 You install this build by running shell script within a Unix System Services (USS) shell.
+Convenience builds are full product installs.

 - **SMP/E build**